etoler1841/pos-api/readme.md

 # POS API Reference
 ## Introduction
 This API is used to facilitate communication between the [Price Busters Games website](http://www.pricebustersgames.com) and the **PHP Desktop POS** application.
-All parameters not defined in the URL listing should be appended to the URL as a query string.
+All parameters not defined in the URL listing should be sent via the specified method (POST or GET).
 ## Connecting to the API
 All API calls must include the following HTTP header:
 >Authorization: bearer {token}